RealyUniqueName/StablexUI/README.md

 * Ability to create custom classes for skinning, transitions, tooltips, etc;
 * There is more!
 Some features are described in docs: http://stablex.ru/ui/doc;

-Few elements are implemented now.
-But i found that's enough for majority of mobile and web games, so i've decided to publish StablexUI.

 Implemented widgets:
 ---------------